 7. Basic Cybersecurity Habits

-Keep software updated
+Keep software and apps updated to fix security issues

-Avoid suspicious downloads
+Avoid suspicious downloads or links from strangers

-Use antivirus protection
+Use antivirus protection on devices when possible

 8. Time Management and Screen Balance

-Educational vs. entertainment time online
+Balance educational and entertainment time online

 9. Using Technology for Learning and Growth

-Google Arts & Culture
+Google Arts & Culture – Explore museums, history, and culture from home

 10. Being a Role Model in Digital Behavior

-Share how you verify news
+Show how you check facts and verify news before sharing

 Final Thoughts: Empower, Don’t Control